JakeScudder/react-flickr-api/README.md

 </div>

 ### Description
-This project was built using Express and Sequelize to simulate the management of a database for a Library.
-It was set-up using Sequelize CLI and uses Sequelize model validation.
+This project was built using create-react-app.
+It uses Flickr's API to fetch a gallery of photos.
+It has error handling and has a built in search function.

 ### Technologies
-JavaScript, Node.js, Express, Pug, Sequelize
+JavaScript, React, HTML, CSS, API Requests

 ### Check it out
 https://jakescudder.github.io/react-flickr-api